Jenism/PatientsEvidence/README.md

 - second approach
   - AngularJS
     - for learning purposes only, i have never really worked with Angular before
-    - might require dependencies to run application
+    - might require dependencies installation (nodeJS e.g.) to run application